Orthodontic Treatment Timing

 The Answer

-All orthodontists are trained to treat problems occurring in children, teenagers, and adults.
-The goal of orthodontic therapy is to complete treatment of each patient with a full set of permanent teeth, which is not present until age 12-14.
-If braces are placed when a child is 7 or 8, either the patient will have braces for many years, or the braces will be removed and placed a second time.
+All orthodontists are extensively trained to effectively address dental issues in individuals across various age groups, encompassing children, teenagers, and adults.
+The primary objective of orthodontic therapy is to successfully conclude treatment for each patient with a complete set of permanent teeth, which generally occurs between the ages of 12 and 14.
+When braces are placed on a child aged 7 or 8, two scenarios may arise - either the patient will have braces for an extended period, or they will need to be removed and reinstalled at a later stage.

 The Reasons